 Rockford Fosgate Prime, Punch, and Power amplifiers

 To help us explain how this works, Rockford Fosgate sent us a sample of each of their three lines of amps for us to take apart in the Crutchfield Labs.
 This way, we can show you what makes each different.
-This first report will concentrate on the physical differences and the benefits of each design.
-Later, in a follow-up, we’ll actually picture the heat management systems and the response curves of each amplifier.
+This report will concentrate on the physical differences and the benefits of each design.

 We start by examining each amp.

 The Prime R500-1 is Rockford Fosgate’s entry-level 500-watt subwoofer amplifier.
+(Note: Rockford Fosgate has discontinued this amplifier and replaced it with their R500X1D model, which is similiar in power and price to the R500-1.)
 At around $0.44 per watt*, it presents a great value for someone who needs enough bass power to keep up with an amplified aftermarket system.
 It’s over 17 inches long, with a case made of lightweight steel, and long aluminum heatsinks down each side.
 It weighs 7 pounds, 1 ounce.